gloveboxes/Raspberry-Pi-with-Visual-Studio-Code-Remote-SSH-and-C-or-C-Development/README.md

 # Developing C or C++ Apps on Raspberry Pi with Visual Studio Code Remote SSH

+Be you a hacker, a student, or building Industrial IoT solutions on devices like the [Revolution Pi](https://revolution.kunbus.com/) then C and C++ development continues to be an important part of the mix when building solutions targeting Raspberry Pi based devices.

 | Visual Studio Code | Hack on Raspberry Pi  | Build Industrial IoT |
 |---|---|---|
 | ![](resources/vs-code-logo.png) | ![](resources/rpi4b.jpg) | ![](resources/RevPi-Connect+-32GB.png)  |

-This tutorial targets Raspberry Pi 4 as it's such an awesome and capable device.
-This tutorial will also work on all modern Raspberry Pis, version 2 or better, except for the Raspberry Pi Zero (as it is not supported by Visual Studio Core Remote SSH Development).
+This tutorial targets modern Raspberry Pis, version 2 or better, including Industrial IoT devices like the [Revolution Pi](https://revolution.kunbus.com/) built on the [Raspberry Pi Compute module](https://www.raspberrypi.org/products/compute-module-3-plus/).

 ---